 Inpatient and outpatient programs both aim to arm people with life skills critical to successfully recovering from the disease of addiction.
 A variety of therapies are utilized, including individual, group and family therapy.
 The different approaches provide each individual with exposure to what works best for him or her, allowing for the best possible outcomes.

 Three Pillars of Therapy

 Cognitive Behavioral Therapy, or CBT, is one of the most proven and effective approaches for the treatment of addiction.
-This therapeutic approach allows the addicted person to understand how his or her addiction has negatively affected the self and others.
+This therapeutic approach allows the addicted person in Shreveport, LA to understand how his or her addiction has negatively affected the self and others.
 CBT helps people see how and why some thought processes arise and how to change them into healthier patterns of thought.

 Family therapy is another vital ingredient for recovery.
 Families attend classes to learn about addiction and group sessions to work through past wreckage.
 All family members are given techniques and coping skills to communicate better and stop the dynamic that allowed the addicted person to use.
-The family as a whole works to heal and move forward toward a brighter and more productive future.
+The family in Shreveport, LA as a whole works to heal and move forward toward a brighter and more productive future.

 Get Help Now!

 No one in Shreveport, LA dreams of becoming an alcoholic, but addiction happens to many people.
 Unfortunately, the stigma of alcoholism stops far too many for getting the help they so desperately need.
 If you or some you love has been abusing alcohol, get help.
 Call (318) 249-8272 now.

 If you have decided that alcohol is taking over your life, we have professionals ready to walk you through the treatment process.
 They can answer any questions you might have and explain different programs and treatment protocols.